matthew-brett/nb2plots/doc/worked_example.rst

 ##############

 Let's say I have a notebook `example notebook <example_notebook.html>`_.
-You can download this notebook from :download:`example_notebook.ipynb`.
+You can download the notebook from :download:`example_notebook.ipynb`.

 I want to make this notebook into a ReST page to include in my Sphinx project.
 First I convert the notebook with the ``nb2plots`` script::